Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Experiments

 \subsection{Result and Analysis}

-\textbf{Overall Performance} In Table \ref{tab: main result}, we compare our model with baselines on both synthetic and semi-synthetic datasets, and the main observations are as follows.
-Firstly, compared with the baselines only designed for continuous treatment, LEARN obtains the highest accuracy in estimating the HRDC in all datasets.
-The accuracy improvement comes from the designed long-term estimation module, employing the attention mechanism to capture the relationship between the short-term and long-term outcomes, and this is also the reason why LTEE(VCNet) performs relatively well.
-Secondly, we observe that LEARN(IPM) consistently outperforms LEARN(None), indicating that learning balanced representations through minimizing the IPM term indeed reduces the observed confounding bias, resulting in smaller MISE.
-Finally, LEARN achieves superior performance compared with LEARN(IPM), and the improvement increases with the increase of $\beta_U$, which reflects the necessity of considering the unobserved confounders.
-The improvement verifies the effectiveness of the reweighting based on our designed OT weight module.
+\textbf{Overall Performance (RQ1).} Table \ref{tab: main result} presents the results on synthetic and semi-synthetic datasets, with the following key findings.
+Firstly, LEARN achieves the highest accuracy across all datasets, outperforming baselines only designed for continuous treatments.
+This improvement is attributed to the proposed long-term estimation module using attention mechanism to model the relationship between short- and long-term outcomes, which also benefit LTEE(VCNet).
+Secondly, LEARN(IPM) outperforms LEARN(None), indicating that minimizing the IPM term helps reduce observed confounding bias by learning balanced representations, thereby lowering MISE.
+Finally, LEARN further surpasses LEARN(IPM), which highlights the importance of addressing unobserved confounding bias and verifies the effectiveness of our OT weight module.

-\textbf{Performance of Confounding Bias Correction} In Table \ref{tab: check}, we evaluate the effectiveness of our design modules in correcting confounding bias using the synthetic dataset ($\beta_U=1$), including the observed and unobserved ones.
-Regarding observed confounding bias, it arises from the correlation between $\X$ and $A$, and we verify the effectiveness of a balanced representation module in correcting such a bias.
-We use the Hilbert-Schmidt Independence Criterion (HSIC\cite{gretton2005measuring}) to measure the independence between the learned $\Z=\phi(\X)$ and $A$.
-The result reveals an $86.11\%$ reduction in the correlation between $\X$ and $A$, indicating the remarkable decrease in the observed confounding bias, which is also consistent with the comparison results between LEARN(None) and LEARN(IPM) in Table \ref{tab: main result}.
+\textbf{Confounding Bias Correction (RQ2).} Table \ref{tab: check} evaluates the effectiveness of our designed modules in correcting both observed and unobserved confounders on the synthetic dataset ($\beta_U = 1$). \textbf{For observed confounders}, we assess the impact of the balanced representation module using the Hilbert-Schmidt Independence Criterion (HSIC, \cite{gretton2005measuring}).
+Results show an 83.45\% reduction in the dependence between $\phi(\X)$ and $A$, indicating significantly mitigated observed confounding bias.